-Connect Windows security events
+Connect to Windows servers to collect security events

 All events - All Windows security and AppLocker events.